SolraBizna/ars-emu/HARDWARE.md

 ## Emulator configuration

 Provides generic access to emulator configuration.
 Homebrew games can use this to provide in-game configuration menus.
-The built-in configuration system for the emulator uses this.
-(It is recommended to embed SimpleConfig into your ROM rather than write your own configuration system.)
+The built-in configuration system for the emulator (SimpleConfig) uses this.

+If (and ONLY if) the Configuration port is enabled on the command line, *and* the ROM image has bit 7 set in its expansion hardware flags, will the port be fully enabled.
+If the port is neither enabled nor disabled on the command line, and bit 7 is set in the expansion hardware flags, the port will be enabled in "secure" mode.
+(See below.)

-On a cold read (no other command in progress), returns `$EC`.
-Whenever a byte is written to the port, any previous command result is discarded.
+When the port is enabled, a cold read (no other command in progress), returns `$EC`, and whenever a byte is written to the port, any previous command result is discarded.

-Configuration must be enabled on the command line to be usable.
-If the command line does not include that option, the configuration module will be missing even if the ROM image requests it.
-Configuration is always disabled in movie playback.
+If the Configuration port is not enabled, reads will normally be open bus.

 Recommended handshake sequence: